On this page

 To learn more, visit Parks Victoria and search for 'Mornington Harbour'.

-Port Fairy repairs
+Port Fairy wharf repairs

-Rehabilitation of timber wharf piles at the historic port of Port Fairy and repairs to the large slipway, which pulls boats from the water, have been completed.
+Rehabilitation of timber wharf piles at the historic local port of Port Fairy and repairs to the large slipway, which pulls boats from the water, have been completed.

 Further investigations and repairs to port facilities will support the port manager to future proof the commercial and recreational uses of the precinct and improve port operations and berthing.